ongcaoboi/todo-app/README.md

 # TODO-APP

-This repo is api todo app
+This repo is api todo app using nodejs and mongodb

 ## Get stated